DJ Tukutz: Epik High

 Epik High joined Woollim Entertainment and debuted in October 2003 with the album Map of the Human Soul.
 Promotions for their sixth studio album, released in September 2009, were cut short as DJ Tukutz's enlistment date was unexpectedly pushed forward to October.
 Tablo and Mithra Jin agreed to continue promoting as a duo, with guest DJs joining their live performances.
 They released Epilogue in March 2010 and intentionally did not include scratching in the instrumental tracks to symbolize DJ Tukutz's absence.
 During the hiatus following Mithra Jin's enlistment, DJ Tukutz largely stayed out of the public eye, only featuring in Tablo's solo album Fever's End and DJing at hip hop clubs on special occasions.

 In July 2012, after Mithra Jin's own discharge from the army, both of them followed Tablo in signing exclusive contracts with YG Entertainment.
 The trio opted not to renew when their contracts expired in October 2018.
 They founded their own agency, Ours Co, and manage both group and individual activities themselves.

 Unlike Tablo and Mithra Jin, DJ Tukutz has no rap lines and takes on the role of the main producer overseeing the musical direction of album releases and post-production.
 The vast majority of his credits in Epik High releases are as a composer or arranger.
 Initially, he was only meant to serve as the group's DJ during live performances and began taking on the role of both producer and audio engineer from the second album onwards as a "cost-saving measure".

 Personal life

+Marriage and family

 DJ Tukutz married his non-celebrity girlfriend on October 13, 2009.
 The couple have two children, a son (born in December 2012) and a daughter (born in March 2016).

+Military service

 On October 15, 2009, DJ Tukutz enlisted for mandatory military service at the 306th Replacement Battalion in Uijeongbu, Gyeonggi Province.
 He was assigned to a reconnaissance unit in the 17th Infantry Division and discharged in August 2011.